-A managed content server supports the ability to 'share' server folders - facilitating connection to, and access of, server content of a particular nature.
-By sharing folders, design content in a server can be easily partitioned and shared with others.
+A connected Workspace supports the ability to 'share' Workspace folders – facilitating connection to, and access of, Workspace content of a particular nature.
+By sharing folders, design content in a Workspace can be easily partitioned and shared with others.

-A folder in a server can be shared on a number of different levels, in effect defining both the level of visibility of that folder, and the level of security for access to it.
+A folder in a Workspace can be shared on a number of different levels, in effect defining both the level of visibility of that folder and the level of security for access to it.
 This can range from being strictly private access by specified individuals or roles, through to levels for allowing anyone in the same organization to view or change content respectively.

 Accessing Folder Sharing Controls

-Accessing the controls for sharing a server folder.
+Accessing the controls for sharing a Workspace folder.

 Sharing with Specific Users and Roles

 Use the Share For dialog to determine exactly who is allowed to access and 'see' that folder.
 Use the Add User and/or Add Role controls to access dialogs with which to add users and/or roles respectively – ultimately creating a specific access list for sharing folder content.

 Example of adding a user and a role.